Leonardo-Boss/suckless-site/dwm.suckless.org/patches/moveresize.md

 ## Description

-This addition to `config.h` allows you to move and resize dwm's clients using keyboard bindings.
+This changes allows you to move and resize dwm's clients using keyboard bindings.
 See [historical patches](historical) for older versions.

 ## Usage

- 1. Put the following `moveresize()` function somewhere in your `config.h` file:
+ 1. Put the following `moveresize()` function somewhere in your `dwm.h`, **after** the line which includes the config.h file:

 	static void
 	moveresize(const Arg *arg)